modelsconf2018/modelsconf2018.github.io/program/tutorials/index.md

-**[Dimitris Kolovos](https://www-users.cs.york.ac.uk/dkolovos/)** is a Professor of Software Engineering in the Department of Computer Science at the University of York, where he researches automated and model-based software engineering.
-He leads the open-source Epsilon model-based software engineering platform, and led the MONDO EU FP7 work package that produced the Hawk tool.
+**[Dimitris Kolovos](https://www-users.cs.york.ac.uk/dkolovos/)** is a Professor of Software Engineering in the Department of Computer Science at the University of York, where he researches automated and model-based software engineering.Developing  He leads the open-source Epsilon model-based software engineering platform, and led the MONDO EU FP7 work package that produced the Hawk tool.
 Dimitris has co- authored more than 150 peer-reviewed papers and has co-